jump-dev/MathOptInterface.jl/docs/src/submodules/Utilities/overview.md

 !!! warning
-    Adding a UniversalFallback means that your `model` will now support all constraints, even if the inner-model does not!
+    Adding a UniversalFallback means that your `model` will now support all constraints, even if the inner-model does not.
 This can lead to unexpected behavior.

 ## Utilities.@model